newrelic/terraform-provider-newrelic/website/docs/r/cloud_gcp_link_account.html.markdown

 The following arguments are supported:

-- `account_id` - (Required) - account Id of the newrelic account.
+- `account_id` - (Required) - account id of the newrelic account.
-- `project_id` - (Required) - project Id of the gcp account.
+- `project_id` - (Required) - project id of the gcp account.
 - `name` - (Required) - The name of the application in New Relic APM.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-- `id` - The Id of the GCP linked account.
+- `id` - The id of the GCP linked account.

 ## Import

-Linked GCP accounts can be imported using `id`, you can find the `id` of existing GCP linked accounts in GCP dashboard under Infrastructure in Newrelic Console.
+Linked GCP accounts can be imported using `id`, you can find the `id` of an existing GCP linked accounts in GCP dashboard under Infrastructure in Newrelic Console.

 ```bash